-7 credits (PREREQUISITES: RSP 221, RSP 231; Co requisite: RSP 232) A comprehensive study of the respiratory care modalities used in the care of pediatric and neonatal patients.
+7 credits (Prerequisites: RSP 221, RSP 231; Co requisite: RSP 232)

+A comprehensive study of the respiratory care modalities used in the care of pediatric and neonatal patients.
 Topics include but are not limited to: diagnostic and therapeutic procedures, embryology, cardiopulmonary pathopysiology, ventilator management, and critical care techniques.
 The clinical component includes supervised clinical application of the principles of continuous mechanical ventilation as well as critical care monitoring in adult, pediatric, and neonatal critical care.
 Students will be scheduled for clinical rotations at various health care facilities.

-SCI 101 - Introduction to Lab Sciences
+SCI 101 - Introduction to Lab Sciences 3 credits (PREREQUISITE: NONE)

-3 credits (PREREQUISITE: NONE) An introduction to the fundamental principles of biology and chemistry.
-Introduces the cellular and chemical basis of life, involving cell structure and function.
-The course will also introduce the student to important concepts, theories and laws of inorganic, organic and biochemistry.
-The course is designed to include the chemical concepts that are important to understanding biological and physical processes.
+This course provides an introduction to the fundamental principles of biology and chemistry.
+It introduces the student to the cellular and chemical basis of life, including cell structure and function.
+The course will also introduce the student to important concepts, theories and laws of biochemistry as well as organic and inorganic chemistry.
+The course is designed to include the chemical concepts important to understanding biological and physical processes.
 This course is intended for students with little or no science background.

-SCI 102 - Environmental Science
+SCI 102 - Environmental Science 3 credits (PREREQUISITE: NONE)

-3 credits (PREREQUISITE: NONE) This course provides students with knowledge of the earth's resources, including water, air, soil, minerals and energy.
+This course provides students with knowledge of the earth's resources, including water, air, soil, minerals and energy.
 The focus is on exploration of renewable and non-renewable resources, human use and misuse of these resources, and the impact of emerging global changes on environmental conditions.
 Principles of ecology, biodiversity, conservation, pollution, sustainability and human development are studied, and issues of environmental policy and planning are examined.